SENG480/course/lectures/1-intro.md

 The second objective---**Understanding**---is to enable you to work on the opposite side.
 Given a software system, come up with intelligent questions and analysis to understand a) how it works b) what key requirements it satisfies c) what evidence supports that.

 # Course Format
-This course is divided into a project, worth 60%, a midterm, worth 15%, and assignment(s), worth 25%.
-We meet twice a week, bright and early.
+This course is divided into a project, worth 50%, a midterm, worth 25%, and assignment(s), worth 15%.
+Participation will be marked as well and worth 10%.
+We meet twice a week.
 I intend to lecture for about 20-30 mins, then turn it over to a peer exercise for the next 20 minutes, and conclude with either more lectures or a summary.
 I am arranging a few guest lectures from architecture practitioners as well.

 # Project outline
 The main deliverable in this course is a major, term-long project you will do with 4 other students, in groups that I form.
 You will select a large, open source project, and generate a chapter-length document that completely describes the project's architecture.
 What exactly that comprises will be the subject of the lectures.